 ⦁ Secondly, contact the HR department and inquire about hiring activity for the position(s) that you seek.
 Get a contact name and email address and send them your resume if they sound interested.

 ⦁ Thirdly, on LinkedIn, you can search for employees at each company you’ve listed and send them an invite to connect.
 You can learn a lot by knowing someone on the inside.
 Tell them who you are and that you’d like to communicate with another person in the same field.
 Start a conversation or have a video chat.

 Boost Your Skills

 While at home, you can research free online training courses to help advance your skills and marketability.
 If there’s a certification or license you’ve wanted to get, now is the time to do it.
 Add these skills to your resume to become more valuable.

 Sharpen your Microsoft skills or visit one of the free online course sites such as Massive Open Online Courses (MOOCs) or edX.
 There are also websites with low-cost courses, such as Udemy and Shaw Academy.

 Job search has changed, and knowing more effective ways to land your next job is vital to your success.
-These job search techniques are simple and take time, but you’ll find better opportunities once you’ve mastered them.
+These simple job search techniques take time, but you’ll find better opportunities once you’ve mastered them.
 Stay focused, build your skills, network, and take the time to research companies.